ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/create-your-first-connector-with-ballerina.md

 ## Step 1: Set the project structure

+> **Important**:If you'd like to contribute your project as an official Ballerina connector, you can skip the steps below and, reach out to the Ballerina team to create a new repository (under [`ballerina-platform`](https://github.com/ballerina-platform/) organization) and to set up the initial project structure.

-1. Create a new GitHub repository with an appropriate name.
-For Ballerina official connectors, the repository name follows the pattern: `module-ballerinax-<connector-name>` (e.g., `module-ballerinax-twitter`).
-But for custom connectors, you can choose a name that suits your connector.
+1. Create a new GitHub repository to host your connector.
+Ballerina official connector repositories follow the naming pattern: `module-ballerinax-<connector-name>` (e.g., module-ballerinax-twitter).
+But for other connectors, you can choose a name that best represents your connector.

 2. Clone your newly created repository to your local machine: